EinoRuuth/Star-Citizen-kill-feed/README.md

 If no data is shown and you have data in your game.log file. click the "file" button and choose the game.log file

 ### UI
-The styling of the UI currently is this,
-any suggestions to styling/overall look is appreciated
+Any suggestions to styling/overall look is appreciated

 <img height="300" src="https://github.com/EinoRuuth/Star-Citizen-kill-feed/blob/main/Images/UI_31.3.25.png?raw=true">